tnehezd/mesalab/docs/getting_started.rst

                                                   #      'summary': Generates aggregated metrics for each run (e.g., lifetime, min/max Teff/logL).
                                                   #      'detailed': Generates a CSV with all individual star_age points during the blue loop.

-   # Settings for GYRE workflow integration
-   gyre_workflow:
-     run_gyre_workflow: True                      # Set to 'True' to enable the GYRE input generation and optional workflow.
-                                                  #      Requires MESA to have generated profile data.
-     gyre_config_path: gyre_config.in             # Path to your GYRE configuration file.
-This will be copied to the
-                                                  #      GYRE output directory if the workflow is enabled.
-     filtered_profiles_csv_name: sorted_mass_Z_min_max.csv # Name of the CSV file that will list the selected
-                                                          #      MESA profiles for GYRE analysis.

    # Settings for plotting
    plotting_settings:
-     generate_plots: True                         # Set to 'True' to enable the generation of all specified plots.
-                                                  #      If 'False', no plot files will be created.
      generate_hr_diagrams: 'drop_zams'            # Type of HR diagrams to generate:
                                                   #      'drop_zams': HR diagram starting after ZAMS.
                                                   #      'full_hrd': Full HR diagram from pre-MS to termination.